jonwardopenai/nomic/README.md

 205. An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.

-207. Each player always has exactly one vote.
+207. Each player always has exactly zero votes.

 208. The winner is the first player to achieve 100 (positive or negative) points.